octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/fediverse/pleroma.md

 ---
 draft: false
-title: Pleroma
+title: Pleroma fully managed open source service | OctaByte.io

+meta:
+  cover: /images/applications/fediverse/pleroma/screenshot-1.jpg
+  description: Pleroma is a decentralized microblogging server that supports the ActivityPub protocol, offering privacy, lightweight performance, and easy federation with other platforms.
+  keywords: Pleroma, microblogging software, decentralized social network, ActivityPub, federated platforms, Mastodon, privacy-focused, lightweight social media, open source social network, self-hosted social network
+  breadcrumb:
+    - name: Home
+      url: /
+    - name: Fully managed Open-Source Services
+      url: /fully-managed-open-source-services
+    - name: Applications
+      url: /fully-managed-open-source-services/applications
+    - name: Fediverse
+      url: /fully-managed-open-source-services/applications/fediverse
+    - name: Pleroma
+      url: /fully-managed-open-source-services/applications/fediverse/pleroma

 content:
   id: pleroma
   name: Pleroma
   logo: /images/applications/fediverse/pleroma/logo.png
   website: https://pleroma.social/
   iframe_website: /website/applications/fediverse/pleroma
-  dashboardImage: /images/applications/fediverse/pleroma/screenshot-1.png
-  short_description: A microblogging server software that can federate other servers that support ActivityPub. it will federate with all servers like Friendica, GNU Social, Hubzilla, Mastodon, Misskey, Peertube, and Pixelfed.
-  description: Pleroma is microblogging server software that can federate (= exchange messages with) other servers that support ActivityPub.
-What that means is that you can host a server for yourself or your friends and stay in control of your online identity, but still exchange messages with people on larger servers.
-Pleroma will federate with all servers that implement ActivityPub, like Friendica, GNU Social, Hubzilla, Mastodon, Misskey, Peertube, and Pixelfed.
+  description: "Pleroma is a powerful, decentralized microblogging server software that empowers individuals and communities to host their own social networks.
+Built with the ActivityPub protocol, Pleroma allows users to control their online identity while still interacting seamlessly with users on larger federated platforms like Mastodon, Misskey, and Pixelfed.
+Whether you're hosting a private server for friends or connecting with a wider community, Pleroma puts you in charge of your social experience.
+With a focus on privacy, lightweight performance, and support for an open protocol, Pleroma provides the freedom and flexibility that centralized platforms can't match."
   features:
-    - title: Decentralized
+    - title: Decentralized Infrastructure
-      description: Pleroma is based on a decentralized infrastructure with no single entity controlling it.
+      description: "Pleroma is designed around a decentralized architecture, meaning there is no single entity controlling your data or online interactions.
+This ensures greater autonomy and privacy for its users."
     - title: Support for ActivityPub
-      description: Pleroma supports ActivityPub, an open and decentralized social network protocol.
+      description: "Pleroma fully supports the ActivityPub protocol, enabling seamless communication with other federated platforms like Mastodon, Friendica, and more.
+This allows for a truly open, interconnected social network."
-    - title: Lightweight
+    - title: Lightweight Performance
-      description: Pleroma consumes fewer device resources compared to similar apps.
+      description: "Unlike other social networking platforms, Pleroma consumes fewer resources, making it ideal for users who need a fast, efficient, and responsive experience without overloading their devices."
+    - title: Markdown Support
+      description: "Pleroma supports Markdown for easy formatting of posts and content.
+This feature enhances the user experience by making content creation both simple and visually appealing."
+    - title: Privacy-Focused
+      description: "With no tracking and no ads, Pleroma prioritizes your privacy.
+It ensures that your personal data is never sold or shared, giving you a truly private space to communicate and engage with others."
-    - title: Miscellaneous
+    - title: Customizable UI
-      description: Markdown Support, No Tracking,  Ad-free, Dark Mode and Privacy focused
+      description: "Pleroma offers a dark mode and a clean, customizable user interface, ensuring that users can personalize their experience for comfort and ease of use while maintaining a sleek design."
   screenshots:
     - /images/applications/fediverse/pleroma/screenshot-1.png
     - /images/applications/fediverse/pleroma/screenshot-2.png